Rhoban/onshape-to-robot/docs/source/config.rst

 This argument can be used to use a specific version of the document instead of the last one.
 The version ID can be found in URL, after the ``/v/`` part when selecting a specific version in the tree.

-If it is not specified, the very last one will be used for import.
+If it is not specified, the very last version will be used for import.

 ``drawFrames``